 To be able to put the word “Organic” on products each country has devised certain standards for organic farming, organic diary, organic livestock, organic processing and organic trading.
-Each country standards are different.
-However all the countries organic standards adhere to the International Federation of Organic Agriculture Movements (IFOAM) standards.
-For more on IFOAM standards please refer to the following URL : https://www.ifoam.bio/
+Each country organic standards are different.
+The standardization of organic standards across different countries is co-ordinated by International Federation of Organic Agriculture Movements (IFOAM).
+For more on IFOAM standards please refer to the following URL : https://www.ifoam.bio/.
+The organic standards variation across different countries creates a huge knowledge gap amongst even the most learned and can get very complicated when we try and reconcile the variation across standards.

 The world over there are 2 different kinds of organic certification methodologies: 1) Third party certification 2) Participatory guarantee system (PGS).

 Third party certification :